Better Kentucky Plan

 EV Charging Program

-Electric vehicles (EVs) are the way of the future, and Kentucky is at the center of the revolution as the Beshear Administration is leading the charge to cement our stake as the EV battery production capitol of the United States with the biggest economic development announcements made in Kentucky's history: BlueOval SK – a joint venture between Ford Motor Co. and SK On – in Glendale and AESC in Bowling Green.
-These historic investments announced by Gov. Beshear, coupled with the investments from other mayor players in the EV industry, total an electrifying $11.6 billion investment and are expected to create 10,125 jobs for Kentuckians.
+Electric vehicles (EVs) are the way of the future, and Kentucky is at the center of the revolution as the Beshear Administration is leading the charge to cement our stake as the EV battery production capital of the United States.
+BlueOval SK – a joint venture between Ford Motor Co. and SK On – in Glendale and AESC in Bowling Green are the biggest economic development announcements in Kentucky's history.
+These and other recent announcements in the EV industry total an electrifying $11.6 billion investment and are expected to create 10,100 jobs for Kentuckians.

 We're not just leaders in battery production – we're also at the front of the pack to install fast charging stations every 50 miles on interstates and major highways.

-Kentucky will receive $69.5 million from the National Electric Vehicle Infrastructure (NEVI) formula program to install EV charging stations.
-Currently, Kentucky has secured approximately $40 million, with the remaining $29.5 scheduled to become available over the next two years.
+Kentucky will receive $69.5 million from the National Electric Vehicle Infrastructure (NEVI) Formula Program to install EV charging stations.
+Currently, Kentucky has secured approximately $40 million, with the remaining $29.6 scheduled to become available over the next two years.

-In accordance with Federal requirements, Kentucky is first using these funds to expand the network of reliable Direct Current Fast Charging (DCFC) stations on the designated Alternative Fuel Corridors (AFCs) to support local and long-distance EV travel.
-The AFC network includes all 11 interstates and 8 parkways in the state.
+In accordance with federal requirements, Kentucky is first using these funds to expand the network of reliable Direct Current Fast Charging (DCFC) stations on the designated Alternative Fuel Corridors (AFCs) to support local and long-distance EV travel.
+The AFC network includes all 11 interstates and eight parkways in the state.

-Once the state's AFC system is certified as built-out by FHWA, the remaining funding may be used to install charging stations on other priority highways, in communities, and at other important destinations around the state.
-Further Federal guidance is expected on the topic of how these remaining funds can be spent.
+Once the state's AFC system is certified as built out by Federal Highway Administration (FHWA), remaining funding may be used to install charging stations on other priority corridors, in communities, and at other important destinations around the state.

 Frequently Asked Questions